Cobot ROI Calculator: Is Automation Worth It?

 Not every task suits cobots.
 Here's when to walk away:

-If you produce fewer than 5,000 units/year of a single part, labor savings don't accumulate fast enough.
-You need either 3-4 concurrent cobot tasks or a seasonal volume spike to justify $130-150k investment.
+Low Production Volume: If you produce fewer than 5,000 units/year of a single part, labor savings don't accumulate fast enough.
+Threshold: 8,000+ units/year at 4+ hours/day of labor.

-Cobots excel at repetitive, standardized work.
-If you change part geometries, orientations, or specs weekly, reprogramming kills the time-savings advantage.
+High Parts Variability: Cobots excel at repetitive, standardized work.
+If you change part geometries weekly, reprogramming kills the time-savings advantage.
+Threshold: 80%+ of production is one part or family.

-Machine vision isn't perfect.
-If your process needs visual inspection (crack detection, color matching, surface finish assessment), a human still beats a cobot.
-Hybrid workflows (cobot does rough work, human inspects) can work, but ROI drops.
+Tasks Requiring Human Judgment: If your process needs visual judgment (crack detection, color matching, surface finish), a human still beats a cobot.
+Hybrid workflows can work, but expect 40-60% labor reduction instead of 70-90%.

 Maximizing Your Cobot ROI: 5 Proven Tactics